andrewjholbrook/sparseBMDS/README.md

 3. `fluBMDS`: apply sBMDS variants to four influenza subtypes

-`flufunc.R`: functions to compute the viral latent locations' priors and posterior and run an HMC sampler
+`flufunc.R`: functions to compute the viral latent locations' priors and posteriors and run an HMC sampler

 `fluSampler.R`: create the influenza subtype tree and run the HMC sampler